shaofengzeng/SuperPoint-Pytorch/README.md

 - Some Training Tricks
 a.
 Set better parameter, especially for loss/lambda_loss in *.yaml
 b.
 Remember to remove parameter eps=1e-3 for all the BatchNormalization functions in model/modules/cnn/\*.py
 c.
-Comment/Uncomment the normalization operations in model/modules/cnn/cnn_heads.py or in solver/loss.py
+It seems that the Batch Normalization will cause the loss not converge (this may be the reason why magicleap didn't use BN), so please try to comment/uncomment the normalization in cnn_heads.py, vgg_backbone.py or the following lines in cnn_heads.py and loss.py,

 ```
 out_norm = torch.norm(out, p=2, dim=1)# Compute the norm.